spring-projects/spring-ws/readme.txt

 2. RELEASE INFO

-Spring-WS requires J2SE 1.4 and J2EE 1.4.
-J2SE 1.5 is required for building.
-J2SE 1.6 is not yet supported.
+Spring-WS requires J2SE 1.4 or higher and J2EE 1.4 or higher.
+J2SE 1.6 is required for building.

 Release contents: